 Boom.
 Vent killed.
 It’s all over.

 It doesn’t matter how well-intended the advice that’s about to be shared is – this phrase can deflate a person in seconds.
 Why?
 Because sometimes, we don’t want advice.
 We want recognition and solidarity from someone we trusted with our feelings – even when those feelings are about something as inconsequential as lunch-making.
 It’s not that advice should never be asked for or given – we all have friends we go to when we need guidance or want feedback on something, and their words can be invaluable.

 But sometimes, we don’t want a fixer – we want a friend.

 Let’s say you’re standing at the park with a mom friend while your kids run wild, or maybe talking to a co-worker about their plans for the weekend.
-The conversation turns to how hectic the summer has been, and you admit that making dinner every night feels like such a chore (on top of grocery shopping and running kids to soccer practice and all the rest, that is).
+The conversation turns to how hectic the summer has been, and you admit that making dinner every night feels like such a chore (on top of grocery shopping and all the rest, that is).
 You might even confess that some nights, you hit the drive-thru, pop in a frozen pizza or just make scrambled eggs for dinner (gasp, the shame)!